 The Chairman of the CMJ Board of Directors applied for a Coat of Arms to be granted to the organisation.
 Featuring a brilliant-cut diamond on the shield, and a griffon holding a gold cup, the Coat of Arms bears the motto “Semper splendidus”, meaning “always splendid”.

 In August 2004, we launched a signature diamond cut, called Mastercut, which was exclusively available to CMJ retailers in the UK.

 Up-Date evolved into something much more comprehensive as the first issue of the CMJ’s now well-known Facets membership publication was released in the form of a standalone newsletter.

 We launched our first website in 2006.
 Today our website has evolved into an informative place for both existing and prospective members.
 The CMJ members area hosts exclusive content including webinars, free marketing material to download and “how to” guides, as well as supplier resources for retailers such as training materials, brand literature and social media assets.

-We hosted our first Grand Bus Tour, which invited a group of CMJ retailers on a bus tour visiting fellow members Tustains, Salloways, TH Baker, Francis and Gaye, WH Peplow and Terence Lett Jewellers.
-The events have since been known as Quest Tours and are now free of charge Growth & Learning Network meetings, where our members embark on team-building activities and retail tours as well as networking opportunities with their peers and fellow members.
+We hosted our first Grand Bus Tour, which invited a group of CMJ retailers on a bus tour visiting fellow members.
+The events have since been known as Quest Tours and Growth & Learning Network meetings, where our members embark on team-building activities and retail tours as well as networking opportunities with their peers and fellow members.

-The very first issue of Facets magazine – no longer in newsletter format – was published, from here on becoming established as a quarterly, now bi-annual, publication.
-It is sent out free of charge to all CMJ members and features industry insight, trading updates and offers and news from members.
+The very first issue of Facets magazine – no longer in newsletter format – was published quarterly.
+It was sent out free of charge to all CMJ members and features industry insight, trading updates and offers and news from members.